yif9809/CYOA/Airport.md

 It's vacation time!

-You and your frineds arrive at the airport.
+You and your friends arrive at the airport.

 ![airport](https://amp.businessinsider.com/images/59fa35564d05ac1f008b535a-750-402.jpg)